JetBrains/intellij-sdk-docs/tutorials/custom_language_support/commenter.md

 title: 17.
 Commenter
 ---

-A commenter enables the user to comment out line of code at the cursor or selected code automatically.
+A commenter enables the user to comment-out a line of code at the cursor or selected code automatically.
 The [`Commenter`](upsource:///platform/core-api/src/com/intellij/lang/Commenter.java) defines support for "Comment with Line Comment" and "Comment with Block Comment" actions.

 * bullet list